Take434/Appollon/README.md

 You will also need Docker to setup the database.

 ### Spotify Application
-The application will only work if you have a spotify application set up.
+The application will only work if you have a Spotify application set up.
-For a detailed guide on how to set up a spotify application, visit the [spotify Docs](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).
+For a detailed guide on how to set up a Spotify application, visit the [Spotify Docs](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).
 After creating the application, fill in the required information in the .env file.

 ### Environment Variables